-- i.
-Note the content of this report and endorse the proposed Green Growth approach for North of Tyne; - ii.
-Agree an allocation of £10m for a Green New Deal Fund and agree to develop the Fund delivery mechanism; - iii.
-Authorise the Head of Paid Service, in consultation with the Investment Panel and Portfolio Holder, to consider and approve the Fund delivery mechanism, relevant call documentation and business case applications for the Green New Deal Fund; - iv.
+- v.
+Note the content of this report and endorse the proposed Green Growth approach for North of Tyne; - vi.
+Agree an allocation of £10m for a Green New Deal Fund and agree to develop the Fund delivery mechanism; - vii.
+Approve, in consultation with the Investment Panel and Portfolio Holder, the Fund delivery mechanism, relevant call documentation and business case applications for the Green New Deal Fund; - viii.
 Agree an indicative allocation of £2m for a consolidated Green Growth Skills programme.
 This will be part of the wider Skills for Growth Programme which incorporates the proposals emerging from all key sector development proposals and which will be presented to Cabinet in June 2020.